This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit ucp.dot.ca.gov

 California UCP Resource Guide

-What Is WBE Certification?
+What Is WBE Certification in California?

-Three WBE Certification Pathways in California
+The 3 WBE Certification Pathways for California Women-Owned Businesses

 There is no single "WBE certification."
 California women-owned businesses choose from three major pathways depending on their target market: